yorek/azure-script/README.md

 will generate the AZ CLI commands needed to do what defined in the script file.
 `--debug` will also print the parse tree for debugging purposes

-## Transpilation
+## Compilation and Transpilation
-The result of transpiling is also extensibile.
-For now the result is a script of AZ CLI commands, but it can be replaced to generate ARM templates or even direct REST API calls if you really want.
+The result of compiling is, at present time, a transpilation to AZ CLI commands.
+The entire process is completely extensibile, so in future plugins to generate ARM templates or even direct REST API calls could be created.

 ## Notes
 Grammar definition is done using EBNF format and the parses is [Lark](https://github.com/lark-parser/lark)